tencentyun/intlcloud-documents/product/存储/对象存储 4.0/开发者指南/存储桶/创建存储桶_intl.md

 ## Use Cases

-Before using COS, you need to create a bucket to facilitate the use and management of objects.
-Buckets can be created via the console, APIs, or SDKs.
+To use COS, you need to create a bucket that helps you use and manage objects.
+You can create buckets via the console, APIs, or SDKs.

 You can use the following sample codes to create a bucket in the specified region.
 The supported parameters are:

 -  Bucket: Specifies your complete bucket name, such as `testbuc-125235912`.
 -  Region: Specifies the region where you want to deploy your Tencent Cloud COS buckets.
-Once the region is specified for a bucket, you are not allowed to move the bucket to other regions or modify the region for it.
-For specific regions available, see [Region and Access Domain Name](https://cloud.tencent.com/document/product/436/6224).
+The specified region of a bucket is unchangeable after the bucket is successfully created.
+For available regions, see [Region and Access Domain Name](https://cloud.tencent.com/document/product/436/6224).

 ## Directions
 ### Via the COS Console